Geoogolla/enterprise-docs/docs/designer-guide/manage-schedule/manage-reports-schedule.md

 Schedules can be created only if the user has `Create All Schedules` permission.
 Schedules can be created in three ways:

-1. Add a schedule from the + button in the left side menu.
+1. Add a schedule from the `+` symbol in the left side menu.
 2. Add a schedule from the context menu of the respective reports.
 3. Add a schedule from the schedule listing page.

 ### Add a schedule from the Create button menu

-* Click on the `+` button in the left side menu and choose `Schedule` under `Create` to add a schedule.
+* Click on the `+` symbol in the left side menu and choose `Schedule` to create a new schedule.
 ![Create Schedule](/static/assets/on-premise/images/manage-schedule/manage-report-schedules/create-schedule1.png)

 ### Add the schedule from the context menu of the respective reports